Exploring Relations among Fairness Notions in Discrete Fair Division: Details on Fairness Notions

 \subsection{PROPm and PROPavg}

-\begin{definition}[PROPm \cite{baklanov2021achieving} and PROPavg \cite{kobayashi2025proportional}] Let $A$ be an allocation for the fair division instance $([n], [m], (v_i)_{i=1}^n, w)$.
+\begin{definition}[PROPm and PROPavg] Let $A$ be an allocation for the fair division instance $\fdInst{[n]}{[m]}{(v_i)_{i=1}^n}{w}$.
 Fix an agent $i$.
 For every $j \in [n] \setminus \{i\}$, let $K_j \defeq \{v_i(S \mid A_i): S \subseteq A_j \text{ and } v_i(S \mid A_i) > 0\}$.
 Let $\tau_j \defeq 0$ if $K_j = \emptyset$ and $\tau_j \defeq \min(K_j)$ otherwise.
 Let $T \defeq \{\tau_j: j \in [n] \setminus \{i\} \textrm{ and } \tau_j > 0\}$.
 Define conditions C1, C2, C3, and C4 as follows: \begin{tightenum} \item[(C1)] $v_i(A_i) \ge w_i \cdot v_i([m])$. \item[(C2)] $v_i(A_i \setminus S) > w_i \cdot v_i([m])$ for every $S \subseteq A_i$ such that $v_i(S \mid A_i \setminus S) < 0$. \item[(C3)] $T = \emptyset$, or $v_i(A_i) + \max(T) > w_i \cdot v_i([m])$. \item[(C4)] $T = \emptyset$, or $v_i(A_i) + \frac{1}{|T|}\sum_{\tau_j \in T}\tau_j > w_i \cdot v_i([m])$. \end{tightenum} $A$ is PROPm-fair to $i$ if either C1 holds or both C2 and C3 hold. $A$ is PROPavg-fair to $i$ if either C1 holds or both C2 and C4 hold. \end{definition}

-PROPm was originally defined in \cite{baklanov2021achieving}, and PROPavg was originally defined in \cite{kobayashi2025proportional}, both for the additive goods setting.
+PROPm was originally defined by \citet{baklanov2021achieving}, and PROPavg was originally defined in \citet{kobayashi2025proportional}, both for the additive goods setting.
 Note that PROPm, PROPavg, and PROPx are all equivalent to each other for chores.

 The definitions of PROPm and PROPavg simplify under submodular valuations over goods and over chores.
-The proof is similar to that of PROPx (\cref{thm:propx-equiv-submod-goods,thm:propx-equiv-submod-chores}) and is based on \cref{thm:submod-positive-elem,thm:submod-negative-elem}, so we omit the details here.
+The proof is similar to that of PROPx (\cref{thm:propx-equiv-submod-goods,thm:propx-equiv-submod-chores}) and is based on \cref{thm:submod-mg-subadd,thm:submod-ml-superadd}, so we omit the details here.

 The original definitions of PROPm and PROPavg have minor errors, which our definitions fix.
 We now explain these errors and motivate why we decided to define them the way have done.